olexale/mathematician_workshop/03_business_logic/instructions.md

 }
 ```

 Look, the `PaymentSystem` dependency just disappeared!
-We may return `getCoffee` to its initial structure:
+You may return `getCoffee` to its initial structure:
 ```dart
 Tuple<Cup, Charge> getCoffee(CreditCard cc) {
   final cup = Cup();